-When the Great Depression rolled around… the Salvation Army in their attempt to raise money in desperate times, went back to this old standby.
-They declared the First Friday in June National Doughnut Day, and in exchange for a few coins in their red bucket, you could get a piping hot doughnut!
+When the Great Depression rolled around… the Salvation Army used doughnuts to raise money!
+They declared the First Friday in June National Doughnut Day.
+In exchange for a few coins in their red bucket, you could get a piping hot doughnut!

 So, go out and grab some doughnuts today in honor of the Doughnut Lassies and do what they did best – Share them!

 PS – if you are wondering about the spelling of DOUGHNUT vs DONUT

 …if you’re into that sort of thing—is “doughnut.”
 The Americanized spelling is “donut.”

 We hope you will consider joining our email list – THE BUZZ!
 Each week I’ll buzz into your inbox with inspiration for your home, classroom and life.
 We’ll chat about holidays andsimple ways to celebrate everyday!